SilenZcience/cat_win/ARGUMENTS.md

 - Unknown Files
    - When encountering unknown Files the User is being prompted to write to Stdin.
    - The Stdin is being used to then write the Files.
-   - When using the --interactive Parameter unknown Files will be automatically written with the content of Stdin.
+   - When using the --stdin Parameter unknown Files will be automatically written with the content of StdIn.
 - Coloring
    - The Output will contain Color by Default.
    - cat_win will not explicitly add Color if the Argument <a href="#nocolor">--nc, --nocolor</a> is used.
 (The Output may still contain Color if a File itself contains the ANSI-Color-Coding.)